daffainfo/ctf-writeup/CryptoCTF 2023/Blue Office/README.md

 enc = b'b0cb631639f8a5ab20ff7385926383f89a71bbc4ed2d57142e05f39d434fce'
 ```
 ## How to Solve?
 To solve this chall, we need to brute the seed first, how?
 Because we know the format of the flag is `CCTF{` and we know the output of the encrypted flag.
-We need to try check the seed from 0 to xxxx and then check the encryted match with `b0cb631639`.
+We need to try check the seed from 0 to xxxx and then check the encryted match with `b0cb631639` or not.
 After that we need to create another function to decrypt the message

 ```python
 def decrypt(s, enc):